 An 18-year-old woman walks into the clinic holding onto her partner's arm to steady herself and complains of feeling sick.
 She is having moderate vaginal bleeding and lots of cramping.
-Her partner asks for immediate help.
+Her partner

-A 28-year-old woman comes to the hospital in no visible pain and no distress.
-She reports that she has had vaginal bleeding and cramping for more than 10 days and does not know why it has not stopped.
-In the last two days, the bleeding has become very heavy and her cramping has become very strong.

-A 34-year-old woman comes to the health care facility and at first glance looks like she might have the flu.
-She is having fever and chills, and appears pale.
-Upon questioning, she says that she has been bleeding heavily for the last 4 hours and is having abdominal pain that comes in waves.
-She has difficulty talking when the cramping occurs.

-UTERINE EVACUATION WITH MEDICATIONS ELIGIBILITY CASES

-Case study #1 (PAC)

-- $\rightarrow~$ 38-year-old woman with painful cramping and vaginal bleeding for 5 days

-- \rightarrow Appears well

-- \rightarrow 8 weeks since her last period

-- \rightarrow 5 previous deliveries

-- \rightarrow Previous tubal ligation

-Case study #3 (PAC)

-- ightarrow 32-year-old woman with moderate bleeding for 10 days and pelvic pain similar to contractions

-- \rightarrow Appears well

-- \rightarrow 12 weeks since LMP

-- \rightarrow 2 previous deliveries

-- \rightarrow HR 88, BP 120/90, afebrile

-- \rightarrow Uterine size 8 weeks, no uterine tenderness, and cervical motion tenderness

-- \rightarrow Open cervical os, foul smelling discharge

-Case study #2 (PAC)

-- ightarrow 25-year-old woman with chills, abdominal pain, and vaginal bleeding for 2 days - $\rightarrow\,$ Anxious, pale, and clammy; becomes dizzy when getting up from the chair to the exam table - \rightarrow 14 weeks since last menstrual period (LMP) - \rightarrow 5 previous deliveries - \rightarrow HR 116, BP 80/50, Temp 39°C - $\rightarrow~$ Uterine size 11 weeks, fundal and cervical tenderness, os open - \rightarrow Blood visible in vagina and bright red blood at os

-Case study #4 (CAC)

-- \rightarrow A 20-year-old woman comes to the clinic six weeks since her LMP. - $\rightarrow\,$ She was not using any contraceptive method and usually has regular periods every 28-30 days. - $\rightarrow~$ She has been having mild nausea and breast tenderness. - $\rightarrow\,$ You perform a bimanual exam and find her uterus to be consistent with six weeks LMP.
-You find no masses or tenderness. - $\rightarrow\,\,$ She has heard about medical abortion and asks if she can take the pills today or if she needs an ultrasound.
+UTERINE EVACUATION WITH MEDICATIONS ELIGIBILITY CASES Case study #1 (PAC) → 38-year-old woman with painful cramping and vaginal bleeding for 5 days → Appears well → 8 weeks since her last period → 5 previous deliveries → Previous tubal ligation Case study #3 (PAC) → 32-year-old woman with moderate bleeding for 10 days and pelvic pain similar to contractions → Appears well → 12 weeks since LMP → 2 previous deliveries → HR 88, BP 120/90, afebrile → Uterine size 8 weeks, no uterine tenderness, and cervical motion tenderness → Open cervical os, foul smelling discharge NOTES: NOTES: Case study #2 (PAC) → 25-year-old woman with chills, abdominal pain, and vaginal bleeding for 2 days → Anxious, pale, and clammy; becomes dizzy when getting up from the chair to the exam table → 14 weeks since last menstrual period (LMP) → 5 previous deliveries → HR 116, BP 80/50, Temp 39°C → Uterine size 11 weeks, fundal and cervical tenderness, os open → Blood visible in vagina and bright red blood at os Case study #4 (CAC) → A 20-year-old woman comes to the clinic six weeks since her LMP. → She was not using any contraceptive method and usually has regular periods every 28-30 days. → She has been having mild nausea and breast tenderness. → You perform a bimanual exam and find her uterus to be consistent with six weeks LMP.
+You find no masses or tenderness. → She has heard about medical abortion and asks if she can take the pills today or if she needs an ultrasound.
+NOTES: NOTES:

-Case study #5 (CAC)

-- \rightarrow A 17-year-old woman comes to the clinic because she thinks she may be pregnant and was told that she could take a medicine to make her period "come down." - $\rightarrow~$ When you ask about her LMP she says she cannot remember when it last came. - $\rightarrow~$ You do a pelvic exam and estimate a seven-week pregnancy.
+Case study #5 (CAC) → A 17-year-old woman comes to the clinic because she thinks she may be pregnant and was told that she could take a medicine to make her period "come down." → When you ask about her LMP she says she cannot remember when it last came. → You do a pelvic exam and estimate a seven-week pregnancy.

+NOTES:

+- -
-Case study #6 (CAC)

-- $\rightarrow~$ A woman is 28 years old with four children.
-She does not want another child. - → Her periods have always been irregular.
+Case study #6 (CAC) → A woman is 28 years old with four children.
+She does not want another child. → Her periods have always been irregular.
 Sometimes her period lasts a day or two while at other times she bleeds for a week.
-Sometimes she has a period every month but sometimes her period skips a month. - \rightarrow She does not remember when her last period was.
-You try to help her think back to an event in her life that might help her recall the date of her last period, but this does not help her remember. - \rightarrow She had severe bleeding with two of her deliveries but never had a blood transfusion. - $\rightarrow~$ The woman appears to be somewhat pale and she states she often feels tired. - $\rightarrow\,$ You perform a bimanual exam and her uterus is easily palpable and feels like she is eight weeks pregnant.
+Sometimes she has a period every month but sometimes her period skips a month. → She does not remember when her last period was.
+You try to help her think back to an event in her life that might help her recall the date of her last period, but this does not help her remember. → She had severe bleeding with two of her deliveries but never had a blood transfusion → The woman appears to be somewhat pale and she states she often feels tired. → You perform a bimanual exam and her uterus is easily palpable and feels like she is eight weeks pregnant.
+S NOTES: